Explore Australia's Seafood Frontier on the Eyre Peninsula and follow the stunning coastline on a seafood safari.

 Pink lake and cactus beach

 Continue up the coast and discover the jaw-dropping magenta waters of one of South Australia’s most photographed pink lakes.
 Mother Nature’s full palette is on show at the Eyre Peninsula’s Lake MacDonnell with a super high salt concentration, resulting in some seriously intense pink colours.
-Afterwards, head down the road to Cactus Beach.
+Afterwards, head down the road to the township of Penong towards Cactus Beach.
 This oceanic wonderland is a mecca for surfers from around the world on a pilgrimage, in search of the best waves.

 Whale watching in Fowlers Bay